On the decomposable semigroups and applications: Preliminaries

+An interesting problem is the computation of minimal system of generators of semigroups $S$ with the property $S\cap (-S)=\{0\}.$ By Nakayama's lemma (see \cite{BCMP}), every minimal generating sets of $I_S$ have the same cardinality.
+Denote by $Betti(S)$ the set of $S- $degrees of the elements of a minimal system of generators of $I_S$.
+It is known that if a semigroup $S$ is cancellative, $S\cap (-S)=\{0\}$ and it verifies the condition of ascending chain (see \cite{Bullejos}), then $Betti(S)$ is the same for every minimal system of generators of $I_S$ and every system of generators of $I_S$ has the same number of binomials of $S$-degree $m\in S$ for all $m\in Betti(S)$.
+Any minimal system of generators of the ideal is known as a Markov basis.

-To study the uniqueness of Markov bases we need to study indispensable binomials (see \cite{Aoki}, \cite{Charalambous07}, \cite{GarciaOjeda}, \cite{OjVi2} and \cite{Ohsugi}).
-The indispensable binomials are the binomials that belong (up to a scalar multiple) to every system of binomial generators of an ideal.
+Indispensable binomials (see \cite{Aoki}, \cite{Charalambous07}, \cite{GarciaOjeda} and \cite{OjVi2}) are needed to study the uniqueness of Markov bases, they are the binomials that belong (up to a scalar multiple) to every system of binomial generators of an ideal.
 There exists a unique Markov basis (up to a scalar multiple of its elements) of an ideal if and only if such ideal is generated by its indispensable binomials.
-In any case, to check if a Markov basis is unique it is necessary to perform calculations of high complexity in $n$ indeterminates.
+In any case, to check if a Markov basis is unique it is necessary to perform computations of high complexity in $n$ indeterminates.

 Given the previous definitions, the ideal of a semigroup $I_S$ is a complete intersection if it is generated by $n-\rank (\ker S)$ binomials (see \cite{Fischer}).
-The study of these kind of ideals is classical in commutative algebra and algebraic geometry.
+The study of these kind of ideals is classical in Commutative Algebra and Algebraic Geometry.

-Other semigroups appearing in the literature are the semigroups that are the gluing of two.
-Gluing of semigroups was introduced by Rosales in \cite{Rosales1}.
-The concept of gluing is an interesting tool to construct semigroups and ideals with some properties from semigroups and ideals with the same properties.
-Such properties are, for example, complete intersection or uniquely presented ideals.